5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Additional_Files/Slimmed_Kexts/Intel_AC-9650/README.md

-# How to compile a slimmed version of `itlwm.kext`
+# How to compile a slimmed version of `itlwm.kext` and `IntelBluetoothFirmware`

 The size of the Intel Wireless kext can be reduced drastically by about factor 10 (1.6 MB instead of 16) by deleting all the unnecessary firmwares for other Wi-Fi cards except the one for the Intel AC-9560 that comes stock with the Lenovo T490.
+Same applies to `IntelBluetoothfirmware`

 ## Preparations